 The machine offers you wired and wireless printing.
 Wireless connections enable smartphones like iPhone, Android, iPad, and tablets.

-There are two connectivity options for making a wireless connection, i.e., Wi-Fi direct and NFC.
+Two connectivity options for making a wireless connection, i.e., Wi-Fi direct and NFC.

 Wireless printing is only possible from a phone.
 In this case, a 4.3 color touch screen display will direct printing.